ajinkya007/Miscellaneous/README.md

 1.Reading Xls file in java.
 2.Reading Xlsx file in java.
 3.Writing to xls file using jxls library.
+4.Writing to xls sheet with merged cells in input xls.